actuallyvlad/dsp1/README.md

 ## <img src="images/logo.png" width="128px">  DSP1 - Digital Signal Processing tool

 DSP1 is a course project for the Information Theory course at the ITMO University.
-It allows user to study signals (that are defined by the formula below), their interactions with gaussian noise and the resulted probabilities of such interactions.
+It allows users to study signals (that are defined by the formula below), their interactions with gaussian noise and the resulted probabilities of such interactions.

 Formula used to produce signal output: